prodm93/code-security-analyser/README.md

 **Terraform and multi-cloud deployment.** Infrastructure is defined entirely through Terraform and supports deployment to both Azure Container Apps and Google Cloud Run.
 The objective wasn't multi-cloud for its own sake; it was ensuring the application architecture remained portable and avoided unnecessary cloud-specific coupling.
 The same application can be deployed across providers without requiring changes to the application layer.

 **Cross-platform builds by default.** Development happens on ARM64 hardware while deployment targets AMD64 cloud environments.
-Cross-platform container builds are baked into the workflow using Docker Buildx, producing reproducible images that behave consistently across local and cloud environments.
+Local, CI, and Terraform builds explicitly target `linux/amd64`, producing consistent images across development and cloud environments.

 **Secrets without embedding.** This wasn't just about keeping credentials out of source control.
 I wanted the same container image to be deployable across local development, Azure Container Apps, and Google Cloud Run without modification.
 Secret injection is handled by Azure Key Vault or GCP Secret Manager at deployment time, keeping credential management in the infrastructure layer and allowing the application itself to remain environment-agnostic.